-The City has contracted with HBK Water Meter Service to replace approximately 7,000 water meters and reading devices located at residences and Calumet City Plumbing Co., Inc. to replace approximately 150 water meters and reading devices at commercial properties throughout the City.
-Water meters more than 16 years old will be targeted in the 2020 replacement program, along with meters that are not compatible with current meter reading technology.
+The City has contracted with HBK Water Meter Service to replace approximately 6,000 water meters and reading devices located at residences.
+Water meters more than 16 years old will be targeted in the 2022 replacement program, along with meters that are not compatible with current meter reading technology.
 Residents and commercial property owners who are scheduled to receive a water meter replacement will receive a letter in the mail with specific information about the process.

 Residents and commercial properties that receive a new water meter should note that it is not uncommon to see a slight water bill increase as the new meter tracks water usage more accurately.

 - Who is Eligible?